AllenAn9410/docker-centos-rabbitmq/README.md

 RABBITMQ_VHOST

-If RABBITMQ_USER is defined, the initial startup will remove the quest user and give this specificed user full access to RABBITMQ_VHOST (if defined) and the "/" vhost.
+If RABBITMQ_USER is defined, the initial startup will remove the GUEST user and give this specificed user full access to RABBITMQ_VHOST (if defined) and the "/" vhost.